 - Report.
 If your class is targeted by Zoombombers, please reach out to Brightspace support at email@example.com to report the incident.
 We will immediately loop in appropriate staff and admins to investigate your meeting records and seek out the identity of the bomber.

-Please try to keep in mind that Zoombombing is a new phenomenon that is unlikely to stick around for the long term.
 Use the privacy and security measures that will work for your course, and learn the tools for silencing or removing participants during a meeting.
 These steps will go a long way towards securing your classroom against Zoombombing and giving you peace of mind as you teach.